 A new kind of ashes now welcome at the MCG

 After years of frustration at finding scattered cremated remains on the hallowed MCG turf, the Melbourne Cricket Club and AFL are launching a joint memorial garden where deceased sports fans can have their ashes scattered — for a fee.

 Shocking Four Corners episode reveals funeral industry rort

-Mass outrage and calls for political action have followed the airing of an episode of Four Corners detailing shocking practices and predatory behaviour by service providers in the funeral industry and religious.
+Mass outrage and calls for political action have followed the airing of an episode of Four Corners detailing shocking practices and predatory behaviour by religious and funeral industry service providers.
 Caring for dead bodies has been likened to a conveyer-belt system by industry critics, who say that the industrialisation of grief has gone too far.

 DIY death advocates take to the streets

 Amid death industry scandals, the Boomers are getting angry.
 The 2030s is the decade Australia experiences what demographers call 'peak death' — the point at which the number of deaths proportional to the population hits its highest point, due to the Baby Boomer generation reaching the average lifespan.
 Activists from all generations are calling for reform to laws that protect the industrialised, consolidated funeral industry from competition.
 They say government action is needed to allow for more choice and control over how bodies are disposed and people are memorialised in Victoria.

 From next year the year 7 curriculum in Victorian schools will include education on dying and death.